aragon/AGPs/templates/finance_template.md

 ## Amount of the transfer

-## Number of recurring transfers in this amount (enter “1” if only one payment will be made)
+## Number and frequency of transfers if recurring (enter “1” if only one payment will be made)

 ## Purpose of the transfer

 ## Recipient information

 Organization (if any)
 Name:
 Website:
 Other URL:

 Fill out the following information for each individual team member who will be managing funds from this transfer:

 Name:
 PGP key fingerprint:
 Website:
 Other URL: